MXCzkEVM/depinscriptions/README.md

 If you want to upload the client to the production environment, please push it to the testnet and mainnet branches.

-> Please note that testnet and mainnet cannot directly upload code, they can only merge the main branch